sapcc/ntp_exporter/README.md

 # ntp\_exporter

-This is a Prometheus exporter that, when running on a node, checks the offset of that node's clock against a given NTP server.
+This is a Prometheus exporter that, when running on a node, checks the drift of that node's clock against a given NTP server.

 ## Installation